Pyelonephritis: Imaging studies

 If a kidney stone is suspected (e.g. on the basis of characteristic colicky pain or the presence of a disproportionate amount of blood in the urine), a kidneys, ureters, and bladder x-ray (KUB film) may assist in identifying radioopaque stones.
 Where available, a noncontrast helical CT scan with 5 millimeter sections is the diagnostic modality of choice in the radiographic evaluation of suspected nephrolithiasis.
 All stones are detectable on CT scans except very rare stones composed of certain drug residues in the urine.
 In patients with recurrent ascending urinary tract infections, it may be necessary to exclude an anatomical abnormality, such as vesicoureteral reflux or polycystic kidney disease.
 Investigations used in this setting include kidney ultrasonography or voiding cystourethrography.
 CT scan or kidney ultrasonography is useful in the diagnosis of xanthogranulomatous pyelonephritis; serial imaging may be useful for differentiating this condition from kidney cancer.

 Ultrasound findings that indicate pyelonephritis are enlargement of the kidney, edema in the renal sinus or parenchyma, bleeding, loss of corticomedullary differentiation, abscess formation, or an areas of poor blood flow on doppler ultrasound.
-However, ultrasound findings are seen in only 20% to 24% of people with pyelonephritis.
+However, ultrasound findings are seen in only 20–24% of people with pyelonephritis.

 A DMSA scan is a radionuclide scan that uses dimercaptosuccinic acid in assessing the kidney morphology.
 It is now the most reliable test for the diagnosis of acute pyelonephritis.